thomascountoures/cs-go-stat-finder/README.md

-# CS:GO stat finder by Thomas Countoures
+# CSGO Trackify by Thomas Countoures
 A small web app built with AngularJS, Express, Node.js and previously, MongoDB.
 Type a user name or steam ID into the search bar to get user statistics.
 I will continue add more to this app.